 I can’t be the only one that has a love hate relationship when it comes to summer and hot weather.
 You want to be outside enjoying yourself, but you overheat too quickly.
 You spend most of the day walking around like a zombie after been awake all night, and your are either coping with auras and seizures or worried that due to the heat something is bound to appear soon.
 Then you worry about worrying – that awful cycle.

-I used to always dread summer, and it would be a time where my health would decline.
+I used to always dread summer, as it would be a time where my health would decline.
 Thankfully, the last few summers have been good and here are 5 tips that I follow.

 I hope these help, even now I am learning more things to help me stay protected from the heat.

-This is a really important tip.
+This is really important.
 The moment you feel thirsty grab a cold drink.
-Avoid teas and coffees and energy drinks as the high caffeine content may dehydrate you.
+Avoid caffeine like; teas, coffees and energy drinks as they will dehydrate you.

 When out and about be mindful of how long you are staying in the sun, especially during the middle of the day.
 Don’t push yourself if you start to feeling hot or tired and take a break and relax in the shade.

-It’s never a good thing when your sleep gets interrupted because of humid nights.
+It’s never a good thing when your sleep gets interrupted because of hot, humid nights.
 It’s important that we get our rest!
 Fans can be an excellent solution to this problem.
-Tower fans are usually good as they are not pushing hot air around, and they are not too expensive.
+Tower fans are usually good, and they are not too expensive

 I hope these few tips have been helpful,